Jakrapod Thaotad, founder of STEF

 It’s a remarkable ambition for a man who, since the age of five – when the family elephant Choosri roared at him – had been terrified of elephants.
 That was until he returned home to Thailand from London, where he had been working in a major life sciences company (see here), and persuaded his cousin, Lek, to remove Choosri from the logging camp where she was working and bring her home to work on the family’s own land in Phang Nga.
 To pay for Choosri’s keep, and to make a living from their land, Jake and Lek decided to create an ethical elephant park; one in which the welfare of the elephants would be paramount.
 The park opened in 2015 (see PNEP).

 Jake’s next move was to team up with Dr Andrew Higgins, a well know British veterinarian who was already helping out as a scientific advisor at the new elephant park.
-They set up the charity STEF Thailand with the aim of supporting Thai elephants by providing care, and by educating the Thai people about the health and welfare of an animal that has been sacred to Thailand for thousands of years.
-But it soon became clear that to gain sufficient funding for this project, they would need to appeal to the wider international community, so in late 2017 a sister charity, STEF, was formed and registered in the UK.
+They planned to set up the charity STEF Thailand with the aim of supporting Thai elephants by providing care, and by educating the Thai people about the health and welfare of an animal that has been sacred to Thailand for thousands of years.
+But it soon became clear that to gain sufficient funding for this project, they would need to appeal to the wider international community, so in late 2017 STEF was formed and registered in the UK.

 Since then STEF (which was operated entirely by volunteers for its first three years) has, through the dedication of its Trustees, raised enough funds to pay for the construction of the STEF Veterinary Centre Khok Kloi, which in itself has been quite a feat.
 Work often stalled for lack of funds, drenching monsoon rains, delays by contractors, and then, in March, came Covid 19.
 Work ground to a standstill during the lockdown, but anyway STEF suddenly found it had more important things to concentrate on: starving elephants.
 The demise of the tourist industry had left owners with no means to pay for the keep of their elephants, and STEF raised over £40,000 to buy and supply food to more than 200 elephants in Southern Thailand.